-V. CONCLUSION
+VI.
+CONCLUSION

-This paper investigates the application of evolutionary computation techniques for the identification of governor-turbine dynamic models.
+This paper investigates the application of genetic algorithms for the identification of dynamic models of generating units in power systems.
 The paper proposes the use of a real-coded genetic algorithm as optimization tool for the estimation procedure.
-The main advantages of the proposed methodology are its accuracy, the few input data required, its flexibility, and the simplicity of its mechanism.
-However, its main drawback is the execution speed, mainly due to the large number of simulations involved.
+The main advantages of the proposed methodology are the few input data required, its flexibility, and the simplicity of its mechanism.